BibliothecaDAO/master-scroll/docs/economics/nexus.md

 ### How does it work?

 Players will stake their $LORDS in the Nexus and be rewarded per block according to the previous 24hr trading period.
-Your reward is calculated according to your share of the over offerings.
+Your reward is calculated according to your share of the offerings.

 ![alt](/img/game/nexus-single-sided.png)